 1. Stay Organized

 Streamline your resume with a smooth, easy-to-read design with consistent spacing, style, font, and margins.
 Uniformly sprinkle bold or italicized style to highlight important sections, job titles, awards, and metrics.
+Use clear, concise sentence structures to quickly articulate your background.
 And, whatever you do, move away from Courier or Times New Roman font.

 2. Make the Most of the Top Half

-Make sure you have a professional email address (get rid of the old AOL email address) and remove the objective portion of your resume.
-Instead, include a short key description of yourself (e.g. Plant Manager) and 2-3 bullet points that summarize what you bring to your company, along with a brief supporting point (e.g. maintains smooth operations through employee motivation and excellent communication skills).
+List your professional email address (get rid of the old AOL email address) and remove the objective portion of your resume.
+Instead, include a short key description of yourself (e.g. Plant Manager or Human Resources Assistant) and 2-3 summarized bullet points that address these questions:

 3. Note Your Key Skills & Achievements

-Display your top skills near the top of your resume so as to best catch the hiring manager’s eye.
+Display your top skills after the summary points and near the top of your resume so as to best catch the hiring manager’s eye.
+This is where you can make a two-column table with bulleted skills and top traits.

 4. Give Some Metrics